AbsaOSS/generate-release-notes/README.md

 - **Required**: Yes

 ### `published-at`
 - **Description**: Set to true to enable the use of the `published-at` timestamp as the reference point for searching closed issues and PRs, instead of the `created-at` date of the latest release.
+If first release, repository creation date is used.
 - **Required**: No
 - **Default**: false